KarlJack47/HybridCAFieldCancerization/src/README.md

    definition.
 This structure is used to create and run the CA animations.
 9. common/lodepng.h, common/lodepng.cpp, common/lodepng.o: allow the creation
    of png files.
+10. common/glad/glad.h, common/glad.c, common/glad.o: used by GLFW to acquire the addresses of the OpenGL functions.